Perfect points on genus one curves and consequences for supersingular K3 surfaces: Some explicit examples

 \begin{example}[Shioda] Consider the Weierstrass equation

-As explained in Example 7 of \cite{MR918849}, the minimal resolution of the corresponding projective surface is a K3 surface $X$ as long as $p\neq 2,17$.
-If this is the case, then the resulting elliptic K3 surface $f:X\to\P^1$ over the projective line $\P^1$ with homogeneous coordinates $[s:t]$ has one singular fiber of Kodaira type $\IV$ (over $[1:0]$), one of type $\III$ (over $[0:1]$), and seventeen of type $\I_1$.
-Thus, the divisor $\Delta(f)$ is represented by the polynomial $s^3t^4$.
+The minimal resolution of the corresponding projective surface is a K3 surface $X$.
+Let $f:X\to\P^1$ be the resulting elliptic fibration over the projective line $\P^1$ with homogeneous coordinates $[s:t]$.
+If $p\neq 17$, then this fibration has one singular fiber of Kodaira type $\IV$ (over $[1:0]$), one fiber of type $\III$ (over $[0:1]$), and 17 fibers of type $\I_1$ (over the points $[1:\zeta]$, where $\zeta$ is a $17$th root of $-27/4$).
+Thus, the divisor $\FT(f)$ is represented by the polynomial $s^3t^4$.
 As in Proposition \ref{prop:cohoinj2}, we see that $f$ is $\infty$-Frobenius split.

-If in addition $p$ is not congruent to $1$ or $17$ modulo $34$, Shioda showed that $X$ is supersingular, with Artin invariant determined by the residue class of $p$ modulo $34$ according to the following list.
+This example was studied by Shioda \cite[Example 7]{MR918849}, who showed that if $p$ is not congruent to $1$ or $17$ modulo $34$ then $X$ is supersingular, with Artin invariant determined by the residue class of $p$ modulo $34$ according to the following list.

 \end{example}

 \begin{example}[Shioda] Consider the Weierstrass equation